The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases-old/12-async-patterns-pg.md

 <details>

-<summary><strong>Q: After the swap, you restart the server, add some pets, restart again — and the pets are still there.
-What's different about where the data lives?</strong></summary>
+**<summary>Q: After the swap, you restart the server, add some pets, restart again — and the pets are still there.
+What's different about where the data lives?</summary>**

 With the in-memory model, data lived in a JavaScript array inside your Node process.
 When the process stopped, the array was destroyed.